heikkima/heikki-thesis-2019/README.md

 # Notice
 By default these stacks will create resources in your eu-west-1 region.
 You can change this in sample/region/config/config.yaml

+## Thesis
+This project was my thesis work.
+If you are intrested to read the whole thesis report, here is the [link](http://urn.fi/URN:NBN:fi:amk-2019052913065).
+The thesis is written in Finnish.

 # Required
 * AWS account
 * AWS IAM role with admin permissions